emberjs/website/source/guides/view_layer.md

 Rerendering will repeat steps 2 and 3 above, with two exceptions:

 * Instead of inserting the element into an explicitly specified location, `rerender` replaces the existing element with the new element.
 * In addition to rendering a new element, it also removes the old element and destroys its children.
 This allows Ember to automatically handle unregistering appropriate bindings and observers when re-rendering a view.
-This makes observers on a path more viable, because the process of registering and unregistering all of the nested observers automatic.
+This makes observers on a path more viable, because the process of registering and unregistering all of the nested observers is automatic.

 The most common cause of a view re-render is when the value bound to a Handlebars expression (`{{foo}}`) changes.
 Internally, Ember creates a simple view for each expression, and registers an observer on the path.
 When the path changes, Ember updates the area of the DOM with the new value.